 - Each of the eyes of the Mount Rushmore presidents are 11 feet wide

-- Each of the noses are about 20 feet high
+- Each of the president’s noses are about 20 feet high

-- Each mouth is about 18 feet wide
+- Each president’s mouth is about 18 feet wide

 Mount Rushmore Construction

-The work required exquisite talent and precise craftsmanship, and it was definitely very difficult to complete the construction of this historical landmark.
-The construction workers started off the sculptures with egg-shaped masses of rock.
+The rock face carving required exceptional talent and precise craftsmanship, and it was definitely very difficult to complete the construction of this historical landmark.
+The construction workers first began sculpting Mount Rushmore with egg-shaped masses of rock.
 Huge boulders were cleared with the use of dynamite to carve out the general shapes of the Mount Rushmore presidents’ heads.
-To finish the sculpture Gutzon Borlgum and his crew had to remove approximately 400 thousand tons of rock from the site.
+To finish the sculpture, Gutzon Borglum and his crew had to remove approximately 400 thousand tons of rock from the site.

-Mount Rushmore National Memorial rests on more than 500 hectares of land and is part of the Mount Rushmore National Park under the management of the National Park Service.
-More than 2 million tourists visit Mount Rushmore annually.
+Mount Rushmore National Memorial rests on more than 500 hectares of land and is part of the Mount Rushmore National Park, under the management of the National Park Service.
+Nearly 3 million tourists visit Mount Rushmore annually.